ninabarzh/orchard/README.md

 # Orchard

-Another Work Forever In Progress because of aiming at moving targets, deployed on [gitbook](https://tymyrddin.gitbook.io/orchard/) (so search is available)
+Another Work Forever In Progress because of aiming at moving targets, a repository for getting started with pentesting/red teaming/colourful teaming, deployed on [gitbook](https://tymyrddin.gitbook.io/orchard/) (so search is available).

-A repository for getting started with pentesting/red teaming/colourful teaming:

 * [Terraforming threat modelling](threat-modelling): bottom-up and top-down trailblazing with intent to create human-readable threat modelling examples.
 * [Snapping us some dark matter](trees): Puzzle pieces (attack trees) to jump start exploitation.
 The pieces may not belong in a specific context or for a particular puzzle.
 If so, we make new pieces and add those.